 The importance of this festival is that it keeps some of our cultural traditions alive, right in the heart of Puerto Rico’s metro area.
-We need this cultural injection every year as a reminder of our great cultural traditions.
+We need this cultural injection every year as a reminder of our great traditions.
 In addition, there couldn’t be a better time for them than right at the end of the Christmas season.

 Musically, there are always good groups performing on stage.
 A mix of Salsa groups with some plena and bomba groups is the norm.

 To give you a flavor of what this is like, here is a video of with music from plena group Plenealo.
 The video captures the essence of these festivities.
-You can notice the people in the street singing and dancing along the music.
+You can notice the people in the street singing and dancing along with the music.

 Short History of the Fiestas de la Calle San Sebastian